 If you have the time, I would suggest visiting these two temples on separate days.
 They are both large, impressive and are not very close together.
 I also personally feel that, because they are both so different, it’s better to have a “clear head” when visiting, however it is possible to do both in one day, if you visit Borobudur for sunrise to give you extra time.

 The most cost effective way of visiting both (especially Borobudur for sunrise) is to arrange transport only to Borobudur, buy a combined ticket for both temples at the office in Borobudur and visit Prambanan under your own steam.
-This is the option we chose and was arranged through Laura’s Backpackers where we were staying.
+This is the option we chose and was arranged through the Backpackers where we were staying.
+Most accommodation can arrange this for you.

 Sunrise and sunsets at both Prambanan and Borobudur are meant to be stunning (we visited in February during the wet season so it was cloudy at these times of day).